Lenny Vandermade: College career

 Vandermade played college football at the University of Southern California.

 2003: Vandermade started at left offensive guard as a senior in 2003, his fourth season as a line starter.
 He won USC's Co-Lifter of the Year award.

 2002: Vandermade started for his third season on the offensive line, this time at left guard as a junior in 2002.
 He tore his right biceps tendon at Stanford, which required surgery and sidelined him the rest of the 2002 season.

 2001: Vandermade started for his second season at center as a sophomore in 2001.
 He started 8 games and appeared in 11 contests.
 He was on the "Watch List" for the 2001 Dave Rimington Trophy, given to the nation's top center.

 2000: As a redshirt freshman in 2000, Vandermade started all season, the first 5 games at left offensive guard (for an injured Trevor Roberts) and then the final 7 contests at center (for an injured Eric Denmon).
 He was named to the 2000 Freshman All-American first-teams by The Sporting News and Football News.

 Professional career

 Vandermade played for the Pittsburgh Steelers of the National Football League and NFL Europe's affiliate Hamburg Sea Devils.
 He was originally signed by the Baltimore Ravens.

 Coaching career

-In addition to USC, Vandermade has coached at San Diego State, the University of San Diego, and Santa Margarita Catholic High School.
+In addition to USC, Vandermade has coached on the college level at San Diego State and the University of San Diego.
 He began his coaching career as a graduate assistant at San Diego State in 2007.
 He became the head coach at St. Ignatius College Preparatory before the 2023 season.
+After going 7-5 in 2023, Vandermade led the Wildcats to a 10-3 record in 2024 which included a share of the West Catholic League title and a CIF-Central Coast Section Open Division championship earned with a 10-7 victory over St. Francis and was named the San Francisco Chronicle's Coach of the Year.
+Following the season, Vandermade resigned as head coach and relocated to Southern California where he was reunited with his college roommate Carson Palmer at Santa Margarita Catholic High School in Rancho Santa Margarita.
+Serving as offensive coordinator and assistant head coach, Vandermade helped lead the Eagles to a CIF Southern Section Open Division and State championship.